pweidner/BamQC-pipeline/README.md

-# BIH alignment
+# BamQC-BIH pipeline

-Scripts for performing alignment of paired-end NGS reads to the hg38 reference genome using BWA-MEM on the BIH HPC cluster.
+Snakemake workflow for automated BAM alignment statistics intended to run on the BIH cluster using SLURM scheduler for parallelization.

 ## 1. Download raw sequencing data